Kyagara/equinox/ratelimit/README.md

 }
 ```

-- When a bucket is full, the amount of tokens will be the same as the limit - Not Rate limited, able to `Take()` a token from the bucket.
+- When a bucket is full, the amount of tokens will be the same as the limit - Rate limited, not able to `Reserve()` a request from the bucket.
-- When a bucket is empty, the amount of tokens will be 0 - Rate limited, not able to `Take()` a token without waiting.
+- When a bucket is empty, the amount of tokens will be 0 - Not rate limited, able to `Reserve()` a request.

-When initializing a bucket, the current amount of tokens will be the same as the limit minus the current count provided from the `X-App-Rate-Limit-Count` or `X-Method-Rate-Limit-Count` headers.
+When initializing a bucket, the current amount of tokens will be the same as the count provided from the `X-App-Rate-Limit-Count`/`X-Method-Rate-Limit-Count` headers.

 ```go
 func (r *RateLimit) parseHeaders(limitHeader string, countHeader string, limitType string) *Limit {